 In my studio, I have complete control over the lighting, and we can use a simple, undistracting backdrop.
 Plus, it’s private and the weather is always good.

 Outside, we have beautiful, natural light, which at the right time of day is the most flattering type of light.
-Also, many people feel more relaxed outdoors without the formality of studio lights.
+Many people feel more relaxed outdoors without the formality of studio lights.
 And, we can choose a setting that fits the look you want – urban/gritty, rural/bucolic, etc.

-For information about prices, check out our headshot pricing information.
+For information about prices, check out my packages and rates.

-Makeup: You cannot underestimate the importance of makeup for your headshots.
-The makeup you wear in your daily life or on stage is not the same as the makeup you’ll wear for a shoot.
-So, unless you’ve studied makeup for photography, I suggest you get your makeup done professionally.
-A professional makeup artist knows what makeup looks good on camera and will make you look your very best.
+In general, most men don't wear makeup and most women do.
+If you DO wear makeup at the workplace or on stage, it's probably not the same as the makeup that will make you look your best for a shoot under studio lights.
+So, unless you’ve studied makeup for photography, I recommend getting your makeup done professionally.
+A professional makeup artist knows which makeup looks good on camera and will make you look your very best.

-Yes.
-For information about the prices for hair and makeup, check out our headshot pricing details.
+Yes, I've worked with several whose work I know and trust.
+I'm happy to make arrangements for their services.
+For information about the pricing, check out our headshot pricing details.
 Please pay the makeup artist directly with cash or check.

 A composite card (also referred to as a comp or zed card) is a model’s (and sometime actor’s) business card & portfolio.

 Typically it is a two-sided 5½ x 8½ card.
 On the front is a single photograph, often much like a headshot.
-On the back are 3 or 4 additional pictures in an assortment of poses, styles, outfits, etc. Also on the back are the model’s basic stats – height, weight, sizes, skin/eye color, etc.
+On the back are 3 or 4 additional pictures in an assortment of poses, styles, and outfits that emphasize your range or your specialty.
+Also on the back are the model’s basic stats – height, weight, sizes, skin/eye color, etc.

 I have no idea.
 If you find out, let me know.

-I accept cash, checks or credit cards (via Paypal).
+I accept cash, checks and credit cards (via Paypal & Square).
 Please pay the makeup artist directly with cash or check.

 Yes.
 To reserve a session, I require a 25% deposit.